 Counselling or Life Coaching.
 How to choose.

 This is done by means of goal setting, both short term, medium term and long term and the life coach will encourage the client to stick to these goals in order to evolve from their present state of "stuckness".
-Emotional exploration is not usually a feature of life coaching unless it affects the achievement of reaching the set goals.
+Emotional exploration is not usually a feature of life coaching, unless it affects the achievement of reaching set goals.

 Counselling Directory is not responsible for the articles published by members.
 The views expressed are those of the member who wrote the article.